microsoft/reactxp/docs/docs/components/view.md

 // one list item (and item's internal focusable elements) after another
 // using the Tab key and implement the switching between the items using
 // the arrow keys (or using some other behaviour).
+// When limitFocusWithin=LimitFocusType.Limited, the View and the focusable
+// components inside the View get both tabIndex=-1 and aria-hidden=true.
+// When limitFocusWithin=LimitFocusType.Accessible, the View and the focusable
+// components inside the View get only tabIndex=-1.
 // WARNING: For the sake of performance, this property is readonly and
-// changing it during the View life cycle will produce an error.
-limitFocusWithin: boolean = false; // web only
+// changing it during the View life cycle will produce an error. limitFocusWithin?: LimitFocusType = LimitFocusType.Unlimited; // web only

 // Additional invisible DOM elements will be added inside the view
 // to track the size changes that are performed behind our back by